libp2p/specs/peer-ids/peer-ids.md

 }
 ```

-As you can see, this proto simply transmits a public/private key pair along with an enum specifying the type of keypair.
+As should be apparent from the above code block, this proto simply encodes for transmission a public/private key pair along with an enum specifying the type of keypair.

 #### Where it's used?

-In libp2p for signing messages.
-Categories of messages we sign:
+Keys are used in two places in libp2p.
+The first is for signing messages.
+Here are some examples of messages we sign:
  - IPNS records
  - PubSub messages (coming soon)
  - SECIO handshake

-We also use these protos for generating peer ids, as discussed in the section below.
+The second is for generating peer ids; this is discussed in the section below.

 ## Peer Ids